simonclavet/Bof/README.md

 Concretelly, make a persistent world where players can create, destroy, and move cubes.
 Cubes have different sizes, from 0.2m to 20m.
 Moving cubes around by picking them and throwing them happens at 60 fps on local machines, but the simulation is shared between players that are 200ms away.
-So we hide the lag with something new.
+So we hide the lag with something new:

-Come up with a new way to think about multiplayer engines: 'Relativistic deterministic lockstep with rollback' pushed to the limit with a fine grained distributed physics engine that is shared by an unlimited number of players in a large persistant world.
+'Persistant relativistic deterministic lockstep with rollback'

 The world is separated in sectors.
 Sectors are independent during simulation, but can 'send' entities to neighboring sectors.
 Interactions between entities in different sectors are impossible, so the game needs to take care of that: the